rayenbm04/rag-assistant-for-documents/README.md

 **Page-by-page progress tracking**
 PDF indexing reports progress after each page.
 The frontend shows a live progress bar ("Page 3 / 12") instead of a generic spinner.
 Non-PDF files show a pulse animation (single-step processing).

+**Re-index without re-uploading**
+Each file card has a ↺ button that clears the file's ChromaDB chunks and re-runs extraction with the current extractor — useful after updating extraction logic without having to delete and re-upload.

 **Upload deduplication**
 Re-uploading the same file (identical MD5) skips re-indexing and returns `ready` immediately.
 Files shared across sessions are only indexed once.

 **Cancellable indexing**
 Each indexing job checks a cancellation flag between pages.
 Cancelling stops the job and deletes the partially-uploaded file.
+The cancel button in the chat input area works even while a file is still indexing — the backend emits `indexing_wait` SSE heartbeats so the connection stays alive and abortable.

 ### Authentication